untitled

 about

-I am an artist born in Iran on 1985 and based in Paris since 2011.
+I am an Iranian artist based in Paris since 2011.
+My practice unfolds through photography, Film, drawing, and installation.

 SOLO EXHIBITIONS